5. I want to buy a flat. What services can I expect and what information can I obtain from the agent who shows me a flat?

 - Help you negotiate and sign the provisional agreement with the vendor.

-With regard to point (a) above, the necessary information includes: current ownership, floor area, encumbrances (e.g. any existing mortgage or repairing order), any existing tenancy, year of completion, use restriction (e.g. residential, industrial or other use), any previous additions or alteration work done by the vendor, the lease term (lease period) of the relevant government lease/grant, etc.
+With regard to point (a) above, the necessary information includes: current ownership, floor area, encumbrances (e.g. any existing mortgage or repairing order), any existing tenancy, year of completion, use restriction (e.g. residential, industrial or other use), any previous additions or alteration work done by the vendor, the lease term (lease period) of the relevant government lease/grant, repairs or improvement works and costs for such works required or proposed for the flat or the building where the flat forms part etc.

 Further to point (d) above, in case your agent hears about or receives a higher offer from another potential purchaser, your agent must inform you about such offer immediately (since you may wish to make a higher revised offer).
 If your agent fails to do so, you may sue him/her for compensation.